 We mash the potatoes

-1. We place the cooked potatoes in a food processor along with half of the water.
+1. Place the cooked potatoes in a food processor along with half of the water.

-2. We process at high speed until we achieve a very smooth and silky consistency.
+2. We process at high speed until achieving a very smooth and silky consistency.

 3. Add the rest of the water and process again at medium-high speed for 2-3 minutes.
-We must obtain a very smooth mixture without lumps.
+You should have a very smooth, lump-free mixture.

 We add the rest of the ingredients and process again.

-1. Add the ground almonds along with the chopped dates, vanilla and salt.
+1. We add the ground almonds together with the chopped dates, vanilla and salt.

 2. Process again for 3 minutes until the ingredients are completely integrated.

-3. At this point we can taste the potato milk and adjust any of the elements if we wish.
+3. At this point we can taste the potato milk and adjust some of the ingredients if we wish.
 We can even add a little more water if we consider it appropriate.

 We pass the mixture through a cheesecloth.

-2. We pour the mixture onto the fabric.
-We take the ends, roll them up and start pressing.
+2. Pour the mixture onto the fabric.
+Take the ends, roll them up and start pressing.

-3. This step will be a little laborious, we will have to do it with patience since the mixture passes through the fabric with a little difficulty.
-From time to time, we will have to release air to help it pass better.
-This step will help us remove the almond pulp and small portions of the date skin.
+3. This step will be a bit laborious, we will have to do it with patience since the mixture passes through the cloth with a bit of difficulty.
+From time to time, we will have to release air to help it pass through better.
+This step will help us remove the almond pulp and the small portions of the skin from the dates.

 4. We introduce it with a strainer into a glass bottle , like this beautiful one from Revol.